larus-breeze/.github/profile/README.md

 Sensor hardware containing an **IMU**, **pressure sensors** and a **(D-)GNSS**

 ![Larus](larus.jpg)
+First sample of our **new sensor hardware V2.0**.
+Successfully tested, working perfectly 1.1.2023 !

-Sensor firmware providing information for glider navigation like
+The sensor firmware is providing essential information for glider navigation like

   - **position**,
   - attitude and heading **AHRS**,